THE GARDEN IS OPEN TO THE PUBLIC

 Please note: Whether with a professional photographer or simply a friend, staged photo shoots are not permitted during the Garden’s public opening hours.
 Examples of staged photo shoots include: engagement photos, wedding photos, prom photos, senior or graduation photos, and posed portrait photos in costumes, special attire or using unauthorised props (such as drones or balloons).
 More information here

-Unfortunately due to our need to manage visitors to the Garden, those who have not registered will not be permitted entry.
-At this time we are unable to accommodate third party ticket holders.
+Unfortunately due to our need to manage visitors to the Garden, those who have not registered can be denied entry.

 Annual Pass Holders & Society Members

 If you are a Society Member or Annual Pass holder please be sure to have your valid membership details with you when you arrive to present to our Visitor Services team.
 If you would like to speak with our team about becoming an Annual Pass Holder, or to renew or confirm the expiry date of your membership, please contact us.